- Pizza Dough Windowpane Test

 On the flip side, if you test the dough that is too big, you may run out of energy just by stretching it out.

-For the best results, use a piece of dough the same size as a golf ball.
+Use a piece of dough the same size as a golf ball for the best results.
 It doesn’t have to be exact.
 You can estimate about 2 to 3 inches or 5cm and then wing it from there.

 How Do You Do a Windowpane Test for Pizza Dough? – The Step-by-Step Process